• B.S. – Sociology – Clemson University

 I have more than 16 years of experience working in the field of mental health, 8 years as a Licensed Professional Counselor.
 I have worked in offices, schools, mental health centers, crisis phone lines, in homes, and out in the community.
 In addition to a Master’s Degree in Counseling, I have completed extensive formal trainings in attachment-based approaches, child development, trauma-informed approaches, heart-rate biofeedback, cognitive behavioral therapy, and foster/adoption issues.

 When inviting a professional to help you, it is important that this person have expertise and knowledge about what you are struggling with.
-It is also important that the professional take the time to learn your specific experience.
+It is also important that the professionals take the time to learn your specific experience.
 This balance is what I offer as I work with you.
 Together we will create our work.
 I will meet you where you are.
 We will create a new relationship together that can be a safe place to carry you forward.
 I will bring the expertise, skill and research-based knowledge.
 You bring the courage to do work that may be hard, but can be very good.